UlricChenevert/UlricChenevert.github.io/Client/Blog/Space Engineers Research.md

 - Gravity drives ore on on/triggered but nothing to happening: Check out if your other side is counter acting the field acceleration
 - Test on small one direction craft first, then start on an actual craft
 - Use an antenna when building to debug if you are creating the groups correctly
-- Check the gravity field twice before turnning on any artifical blocks
+- Check the gravity field twice before turning on any artificial blocks